great-expectations/great_expectations/docs/guides/validation/validation_actions/how_to_trigger_slack_notifications_as_a_validation_action.md

 import Prerequisites from '../../../guides/connecting_to_your_data/components/prerequisites.jsx';
 import TechnicalTag from '@site/docs/term_tags/_tag.mdx';

-This guide will help you trigger Slack notifications as an Action.
+This guide will help you trigger Slack notifications as an <TechnicalTag tag="action" text="Action" />.
-It will allow you to send a Slack message including information about a Validation Result, including whether or not the Validation succeeded.
+It will allow you to send a Slack message including information about a <TechnicalTag tag="validation_result" text="Validation Result" />, including whether or not the <TechnicalTag tag="validation" text="Validation" /> succeeded.

-Great Expectations is able to use a slack webhook or slack app to send notifications.
+Great Expectations is able to use a Slack webhook or Slack app to send notifications.

 ## Prerequisites